tarsier-vlm/tarsier-vlm.github.io/README.md

-# Website for DREAM-1K Explorer
+# Website for DREAM-1K Benchmark